Chipper Jones: 2008–2011

 Jones began the 2008 season where he left off in 2007, hitting over .400 in April while slugging 7 home runs, including the first ever homer at Nationals Park during the inaugural game at the stadium on Opening Day.
 He also had back-to-back games in which he hit two home runs.
 Despite these accomplishments, he ultimately lost the NL Player of the Month award in April to Chase Utley.
 On June 13, Jones was hitting .414 with 15 home runs, but his average dropped to .393 by June 22.

 He hit his 400th career home run on June 5 off Ricky Nolasco of the Florida Marlins, and he was named NL Player of the Week for the week of June 2–8.
 He was picked to start in the 2008 Major League Baseball All-Star Game, receiving the most votes by fans, managers, and other players of any NL third basemen.
 Jones won his first batting title at age 36, the oldest switch-hitter to win a batting title.
 Jones hit .364 during 2008, one point off the all-time switch-hitter high for a season of .365, set by Mickey Mantle in 1957.

 In 2008, Jones tied an MLB record for most consecutive 20+ home run seasons to start a career (14).

-In December 2008, Jones accepted an invitation to play for the USA team in the 2009 World Baseball Classic.
+In December 2008, Jones accepted an invitation to play for the USA team in the 2009 World Baseball Classic (WBC).
 He played alongside teammate Brian McCann.
-Jones was scratched from an elimination game in the 2009 World Baseball Classic after straining his right oblique muscle, while playing for team USA.
+Jones was scratched from an elimination game in the tournament after straining his right oblique muscle in a WBC game.
 The announcement came an hour before the game was to be played against team Netherlands.
-As reported by CBC News on March 13, 2009, Jones criticized Toronto and the play schedule of the World Baseball Classic.
+As reported by CBC News on March 13, 2009, Jones criticized Toronto and the play schedule of the WBC.

-On March 31, 2009, Jones agreed to a three-year $42 million contract extension with the Braves; the deal includes an option that could become worth up to $61 million over four seasons.
+On March 31, 2009, Jones agreed to a three-year, $42 million contract extension with the Braves; the deal includes an option that could become worth up to $61 million over four seasons.
 On May 28, against the Giants and Cy Young winner Tim Lincecum, Jones struck out four times in one game for the first time in his career.

-In 2009, he was ranked #10 on the Sporting News list of the 50 greatest current players in baseball.
-A panel of 100 baseball people, many of them members of the Baseball Hall of Fame and winners of major baseball awards, were polled to compile at the list.
+In 2009, he was ranked number 10 on the Sporting News list of the 50 greatest current players in baseball.
+A panel of 100 baseball people, many of them members of the Baseball Hall of Fame and winners of major baseball awards, were polled to compile the list.

 In 2009, Jones led all major league third basemen in errors, with 22, and had the lowest fielding percentage of any starting major league third baseman (.930).